-A. Return forms 1, 2, and 3 as soon as possible after leaving the College.
+1. Return forms 1, 2, and 3 (located at the bottom of this page) as soon as possible after leaving the College.
 Submitting these completed forms enables us to communicate with the College on your behalf and also with your providers, which may aid them in planning your treatment.

 a.
 We would expect to receive these within 2-3 weeks of your leaving the College.